All Episodes

 Rage and deep sadness and a desire for vengeance.

-I actually remember I was thinking about this this morning, that six days after 9-11, I think on a Sunday, I went to a movie to see a movie just to try and get my mind off of what was happening.
+I actually remember, I was thinking about this this morning, that six days after 9-11, I think on a Sunday, I went to a movie to see a movie just to try and get my mind off of what was happening.

-And I at some point in the movie I had paid attention to the movie for like five minutes, and then suddenly I stepped back and I realized, wow, that's the first time I was able to not think about September 11 since six days ago, when it happened everywhere you walked, you saw and smelled the rubble.
+And then suddenly I stepped back and I realized, wow, that's the first time I was able to not think about September 11th since six days ago.

-And slowly started realizing the country did that our political leaders were exploiting the emotions around 9-11 to induce us to acquiesce to a whole variety of authoritarian assaults on our basic rights and liberties that would previously have been unthinkable, obviously to justify invasions and wars and lengthy bombing campaigns and warrantl eavesdropping and other forms of surveillance and detention that were completely un-American.
+And a lot of people at some point got control of those emotions, understood that while valid, they could override your reason, and slowly started realizing, the country did, that our political leaders were exploiting the emotions around 9-11 to induce us to acquiesce to a whole variety of authoritarian assaults on our basic rights and liberties that would previously have been unthinkable.

-And gradually, year after year, and polls show now that a majority, a large majority of Americans see this, people reach the point where they concluded that they should probably not have that happen again.
+And gradually, year after year, and polls show now that a majority, a large majority of Americans see this, people reached the point where they concluded that they should probably not have that happen again.

 That in future incidents where something terrible happens, where violence is brought to us, the rage and anger that we're feeling can be righteous, it can be valid.